-Since the 1980's, Pepperdine has actively sought, evaluated, and implemented sustainable elements into campus enhancement projects while designing buildings according to, among other things, the criteria of "lifecycle" cost and energy efficiency.
+Since the 1980s, Pepperdine has actively sought, evaluated, and incorporated sustainable elements into campus enhancement projects while designing buildings according to, among other things, the criteria of "lifecycle" cost and energy efficiency.
 In addition to the sustainable elements incorporated into University facilities described below, energy performance standards go beyond code for all buildings.

 The Eden Project

 This innovative project is Pepperdine's most extensive foray into sustainable building to date.
 Sigma Hall, a sophomore residence, was renovated Summer 2015 to create a "sustainable living-learning environment."
-Renovations include rooftop photovoltaic cells, energy-efficient LED lighting, vacancy sensors, low-flow fixtures, and many other enhancements.
+Renovations include rooftop photovoltaic solar array, energy-efficient LED lighting, vacancy sensors, low-flow fixtures, recycled content materials, and many other enhancements.

 New and Remodeled Building Elements